BDC Hamburger Icon

 6. Automate your actions to identify your target audience.

-The best customer relationship management (CRM) software solutions allow you to integrate and use the target audience data you generate via social media automation.
+The best CRM software allows you to integrate and use the target audience data you generate via social media automation.

 7. Look at your competitors to determine your target audience.

 Business owners who fail to analyze their competitors rarely stay in business.
-To beat the competition, you must know who is buying from your competitors, why they’re buying from them, and what you do differently.
+To keep your business competitive, you must know who is buying from other firms in your sector, why they’re buying from them, and what you do differently.

-For example, your competitors may focus on business customers, while you focus on consumers.
+For example, your competitors may focus on business customers while you address consumers.
 Or maybe your target audience is similar to your competitors’, but your solutions are different and may appeal to other customers.

-Knowing what your competitors are doing will help you focus your product and determine your ideal client.
+Knowing what your competitors are doing will help you narrow your focus and determine your ideal client.

 Before selling to your target customers, you must know why they’ll buy your product.
 You must be confident about your product’s value and convey that information to your ideal client.

 When you know your product’s value, you can determine who will likely accept that value and want your product.
 This will determine your audience.
-For example, if you sell expensive jewelry, you’ll appeal to people with disposable income.
+For example, if you sell expensive jewelry, you’ll appeal to people with disposable income who appreciate your product quality and craftsmanship.

-9. Create a statement to identify your target audience.
+9. Create a positioning statement to identify your target audience.

 For example, if you sell a skin care cream with sunscreen and anti-aging properties, your positioning statement might be, “For mature adults who want to protect and nourish their skin with natural ingredients, XYZ offers a skin care treatment that takes as little as two minutes to apply.”

-From that statement, it’s obvious that the target audience includes busy people who care about their health and skin.
+From that statement, it’s obvious that the target audience includes busy, older people who care about their health and skin.

 With print ads, you won’t have a click-through option, but you can use a call-to-action code so you know prospects are responding to it.